Luc-ker/matching-words-game/README.md

-# Matching words game for LHCCS website
+# Matching words game for created for use by London Hackney Chinese Community School